• July 10, 2023

 5. Scott Russel Mechanism / Pushrod

 A mechanism that has been found to be incredibly powerful when paired with Iris Dynamics linear motors is the Scott Russel Mechanism, or equivalent using pushrods.
-Orca Series linear motors sometimes require the output direction to be different from the orientation of the motor, while solving this problem the versatility of using the Scott Russel mechanism to convert direction of motor input while also allowing VMA as well was discovered.
+ORCA Series linear motors sometimes require the output direction to be different from the orientation of the motor, while solving this problem the versatility of using the Scott Russel mechanism to convert direction of motor input while also allowing VMA as well was discovered.
 An example of this mechanism can be found below:

 scott russel alt text